kaelad02/region-active-effects/README.md

 - Apply a status effect when moving into the Region
 - Removing a status effect when exiting the Region
 - Toggle a status effect at the start of every combat round

+## System-Specific Changes

+The [Pathfinder Second Edition](https://foundryvtt.com/packages/pf2e) system uses Conditions and Effects instead of the standard Status Effects and Active Effects.
+This module changes the behaviors to work with these instead.